Advantages / disadvantages

 Advantages

-Leveraging the Nix package manager provides several advantages compared to packaging EPICS the traditional way.
+Leveraging the Nix package manager offers several advantages compared to packaging EPICS in the traditional way.

-Some of those advantages are explained on the NixOS website.
+Some of these advantages are explained on the NixOS website.

 Complete dependencies

-Your EPICS application includes the complete set of dependencies, which means you can deploy your application without needing to install any dependency on the target machine (except for Nix itself).
+Your EPICS application includes the complete set of dependencies, enabling you to deploy your application without needing to install any dependencies on the target machine (except Nix itself).

 Locked dependencies

-The version of your dependencies are locked, updated manually, and traced in your flake.lock file.
+The versions of your dependencies are locked, updated manually, and tracked in your flake.lock file.

-Combined with code versioning, you can build your project with the same environment years later.
+Combined with code versioning, this lets you build your project in the same environment even years later.

-You can also use that feature to roll back to any earlier version.
+You can also use this feature to roll back to any earlier version.

 Dependency traceability

-You can also figure out the exact version of each of your build or runtime dependency.
-This can be useful to comply with supply chain security requirements.
+You can identify the exact version of each of your build-time or runtime dependencies.
+This can be useful for complying with supply chain security requirements.

 Development shell

-Provides you with a set of tools adapted to your project, no matter what you have installed on your machine.
+You have access to a set of tools tailored to your project, regardless of what’s installed on your machine.

 Declarative configurations

-Nix is used as a declarative language for specifying what you want in your application, in your development environment, or how to configure a NixOS Linux system.
+Nix serves as a declarative language for specifying what you want in your application, your development shell, or how to configure a NixOS Linux system.

 Integration tests

-Write tests by using the NixOS test framework.
-It starts clusters of NixOS virtual machines, containing applications that you want to test.
-These machines are then controllable and testable through a Python API.
+You can write tests by using the NixOS test framework, which launches clusters of NixOS virtual machines containing the applications you want to test.
+These machines are controllable and testable through a Python API.

 Offline deployments

-NixOS makes it possible to deploy to machines that don’t have an global internet connection.
+NixOS enables you to deploy to machines that don’t have a global internet connection.

 Vendor-agnostic continuous integration

-Because Nix handles dependencies and building, most CI actions are a two step process:
+Because Nix handles dependencies and building, most CI actions follow a two-step process:

 • installing Nix in the CI